godotengine/awesome-godot/README.md

 - [Orchestrator](https://github.com/Vahera/godot-orchestrator) - Dialog and visual-scripting subsystem for 2D and 3D games.
 - [PixelPen](https://github.com/pixelpen-dev/pixelpen) - Pixel art drawing and animation: Common drawing tools such as selection, shape creation, mirroring, tiling, and animation features within the Godot editor.
 - [QuestSystem](https://github.com/ShomyKohai/quest-system) - A simple and extensible quest manager and creator.
-- [Scene Manager](https://github.com/glass-brick/Scene-Manager) - Make nice and customizable scene transitions in one line of code. *(Also for Godot 3.)*
+- [Scene Manager](https://github.com/glass-brick/Scene-Manager) - Make nice and customizable scene transitions in one line of code. *(Godot 3 and 4)*
 - [SignalVisualizer](https://github.com/Ericdowney/SignalVisualizer) - Displays the current scene's signals and connections in a easy to read graph and tree dock.
-- [Simplified Flight Simulation library](https://github.com/fbcosentino/godot-simplified-flightsim) - A library that helps you create a simple airplane/helicopter/spaceship flight simulator. *(Also for Godot 3.)*
+- [Simplified Flight Simulation library](https://github.com/fbcosentino/godot-simplified-flightsim) - A library that helps you create a simple airplane/helicopter/spaceship flight simulator. *(Godot 3 and 4)*
-- [SmartShape2D](https://github.com/SirRamEsq/SmartShape2D) - A 2D terrain tool. *(Also for Godot 3.)*
+- [SmartShape2D](https://github.com/SirRamEsq/SmartShape2D) - A 2D terrain tool. *(Godot 3 and 4)*
 - [TerraBrush](https://github.com/spimort/TerraBrush) - Minimal Terrain heightmap editor that features sculpting, painting textures, LOD, and MultiZones.
 - [Virtual Joystick](https://github.com/MarcoFazioRandom/Virtual-Joystick-Godot) - A virtual joystick for touchscreens.
-Simple to use and with useful options. *(Also for Godot 3.)*
+Simple to use and with useful options. *(Godot 3 and 4)*

 #### Godot 3